open-webrtc-toolkit/owt-sdk-quic/quic_transport/docs/build_instructions.md

 ## Certificates

 Encryption is mandatory for QUIC connections.
-Certificate and key are hard coded in line 32 to 35 of `owt/quic_transport/impl/quic_transport_factory_impl.cc`.
 You may generate a testing certificate by running `net/tools/quic/certs/generate-certs.sh`.
 It valids for 72 hours.